archavka/List.am/Use Case models.md

 Step 3.The system requests to enter verification number.

-Step 4.The system requests to agree to the Posting Rules and List.am Terms of Service. (defect found:no terms document)
+Step 4.The system requests to agree to the Posting Rules and List.am Terms of Service. (defect found: there is no document with terms and rules to agree with)

 Step 5.The user enters a email and password.